What Is Nashville Freedom Schools Partnership?

 Baker continued to be a respected and influential leader in the fight for human and civil rights until her death in 1986.

 Freedom Schools was reborn in 1993 by Marian Wright Edelman and the Children’s Defense Fund© Black Community Crusade for Children initiative.

 Today’s CDF Freedom Schools© model draws on the vision, philosophy, and experience of those who conducted Freedom Schools as part of the 1964 Mississippi Freedom Summer Project.

-Help us empower, educate, and inspire our children.
+Help us empower, educate, and inspire teens and children

 Your contribution will help keep Nashville Freedom School Partnership© alive and thriving, and ensure we can continue to provide essential summer programming for Nashville's next generation!

 Gain instant "cool cat" status.
 Join our mailing list to receive the latest news and updates from Nashville Freedom Schools.
 No spam, ever!